 Obsessive-compulsive disorder (OCD) is within the anxiety spectrum of disorders.
 Individuals with OCD experience recurring and irrational obsessive thoughts that produce feelings of distress and anxiety.
-To alleviate the anxiety caused by the obsessive thoughts, the individual engages in repetitive, compulsive behaviors.
+To alleviate the anxiety caused by obsessive thoughts, the individual engages in repetitive, compulsive behaviors.
 This cycle repeats throughout the day, keeping the individual captive in the disordered thought/behavior pattern.

 There is a connection between OCD and drug abuse.
 According to a study published in the Journal of Anxiety Disorders, it is estimated that 25% of the individuals who struggle with OCD also have a substance use disorder.
-Of those who have the dual diagnosis, 70% report that the OCD presented first.
-This indicates that the debilitating effects of this mental health disorder are what drive the use of drugs or alcohol as a means of self-medication.
+Of those who have the dual diagnosis, 70% report that OCD presented first.
+This indicates that the debilitating effects of this mental health disorder are what drives the use of drugs or alcohol as a means of self-medication.

 The dual diagnosis has a complex profile, with the co-occurring disorders each exacerbating the effects of the other.
-Treatment for individuals who struggle with both OCD and drug abuse should be obtained from a specialized dual diagnosis treatment program where both disorders can be addressed simultaneously.
+Treatment for individuals who struggle with both OCD and drug abuse should be obtained from a specialized dual-diagnosis treatment program where both disorders can be addressed simultaneously.

 OCD is a mental health disorder that affects approximately 1.2% of the adult population, according to the National Institute of Mental Health.
 OCD is characterized by repetitive cycles of alternating obsessive thoughts and subsequent compulsive behaviors.
-Obsessions may revolve around a fear, perfectionism, disgust, or something they feel they cannot control.
+Obsessions may revolve around fear, perfectionism, disgust, or something they feel they cannot control.
 The compulsions that result are efforts made to mitigate those uncomfortable feelings caused by the obsession.
-This sets in motion a highly disruptive and time consuming pattern that causes the individual great distress.
+This sets in motion a highly disruptive and time-consuming pattern that causes the individual great distress.

 Some of the more common types of obsessions revolve around: